mesosphere/dcos-docs-site/pages/1.13/security/ent/sso/setup-saml/index.md

 title: Configuring a SAML Identity Provider
 menuWeight: 1
 excerpt: Configuring a SAML Identity Provider and OneLogin IdP
 enterprise: true
 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-This topic discusses what is required of Security Assertion Markup Language (SAML) IdPs in general and provides a step-by-step procedure for setting up a OneLogin IdP.
+This section discusses the general requirements of Security Assertion Markup Language (SAML) IdPs, and provides a step-by-step procedure for setting up a OneLogin IdP.

 # Adding a SAML identity provider